Search

 The NOT 'Fast-Track' Service Programme

-With the start of Observing Period 31 (April 1st, 2005), NOT has started a Fast-Track Service Observing Program offering the opportunity to propose short programmes on a running basis and with a short lead time from proposal to execution.
-A number of nights have been reserved for this service throughout each semester, and approved programmes will be executed on those nights (and only those).
+With the start of Observing Period 31 (April 1st, 2005), NOT has started a Fast-Track Service Observing Programme offering the opportunity to propose short programmes on a running basis and with a short lead time from proposal to execution.
+A number of nights have been reserved for this service throughout each semester, and approved programmes will in principle only be executed on those nights.

-Below, a brief description of the program is given, and links are provided to the fast-track proposal form and a page providing instructions on how the details of the observations can be defined after the proposal has been accepted.
+Below, a brief description of the programme is given, and links are provided to the fast-track proposal form and the Observing Block (OB) generator needed to define the required observations when a proposal has been accepted.

 If you have any questions or comments, please contact service.